pyqtgraph/pyqtgraph/doc/source/how_to_use.rst

 Embedding widgets inside PyQt applications
 ------------------------------------------

 For the serious application developer, all of the functionality in pyqtgraph is available via :ref:`widgets <api_widgets>` that can be embedded just like any other Qt widgets.
 Most importantly, see: :class:`PlotWidget <pyqtgraph.PlotWidget>`, :class:`ImageView <pyqtgraph.ImageView>`, :class:`GraphicsLayoutWidget <pyqtgraph.GraphicsLayoutWidget>`, and :class:`GraphicsView <pyqtgraph.GraphicsView>`.
-Pyqtgraph's widgets can be included in Designer's ui files via the "Promote To..." functionality:
+PyQtGraph's widgets can be included in Designer's ui files via the "Promote To..." functionality:

 #.
 In Designer, create a QGraphicsView widget ("Graphics View" under the "Display Widgets" category).
 #.
 Right-click on the QGraphicsView and select "Promote To...".